Ireland Votes Overwhelmingly to Legalize Abortion

 Ireland has voted to repeal its ban on abortion.
 In what Prime Minister Leo Varadkar called the “culmination of a quiet revolution” over the past few decades, the “Yes” (on repeal) campaign won a landslide victory in a nationwide referendum.
 Though votes were still be be counted on Saturday afternoon, but the Yes campaign’s lead was insurmountable after already having performed well in exit polls on Friday.
 Most observers thought the vote was going to be much closer, and the referendum followed months of intense campaigning.
 Exit polls also showed that both women and men overwhelmingly supported the repeal, and that the majority of the “no” voters were over the age of 65.

-“This is about women taking their rightful place in Irish society, finally,” Together for Yes co-director Orla O’Connor said on Saturday.
+“This is about women taking their rightful place in Irish society, finally,” Together for Yes co-director Orla O’Connor explained on Saturday.

 The repeal is yet another sign of a surprising liberal shift in the deeply Catholic country, which has also voted to legalize same sex marriage and elect a gay prime minister in recent years.
 (Varadkar is also the first dual-heritage, and youngest, leader the country has ever had.)

-“This has been a great exercise in democracy and the people have spoken and the people have said: We want a modern constitution for a modern country, and that we trust women and that we respect them to make the right decisions and the rights choices about their own health care,” Varadkar said on Saturday.
+“This has been a great exercise in democracy and the people have spoken and the people have said: We want a modern constitution for a modern country, and that we trust women and that we respect them to make the right decisions and the rights choices about their own health care,” Varadkar added.

 In this case, a “more modern country” also means one in which the Roman Catholic Church’s once-strong patriarchal influence over the state and populace continues to wane, even at a time when other parts of Europe have been shifting to the right and far right.